 Parents are valued partners in the Planning and Placement Team process.
 The Farmington Public Schools believe that ongoing communication and collaboration between home and school are essential in developing shared expectations for students.
 Encouragement from both home and school is essential to helping students put forth the necessary effort to achieve their personal best.

-Members of the Department of Special Services collaborate with Farmington’s Special Education PTA (SEPTA), with the Town of Farmington Department of Social Services, and with other outside agencies to provide additional resources for parents.
+Members of the Department of Special Services collaborate with the Town of Farmington Department of Social Services and with other outside agencies to provide additional resources for parents.
 The Connecticut State Department of Education’s Special Education Resource Center (SERC) and other web-based links provide valuable information for parents concerning special education in Connecticut.
 These agencies support both schools and families, offering a wide range of resources, including extensive opportunities for parent and teacher education.

 SDE – Procedural Safeguards in Special Education

-Connecticut State Department of Education – Special Education Resouces
+Connecticut State Department of Education – Special Education Resources

 Food Allergy Manual